 You’ll get a compensation payment when your claim reaches judgment or settlement.

-Your compensation payer can pay us a 10% advance of your compensation payment if your:
+Your compensation payer can pay us a 10% advance of your compensation payment in some circumstances.

 Sharing your information